tommardh/scope360-site-se/1introduction.md

 title: INTRODUCTION TO SCOPE360°
 menu: Home
 ---

-­**a tool that visualizes plans, flow and forecasts in Jira from different perspectives**
+**a tool that visualizes plans, flow and forecasts in Jira from different perspectives**

 ## Main Website